vensko/pint/README.md

 ### `pint installto <app> <dir> [32|64]`
 Installs `<app>` into an **apps** subdirectory.
 After installation, the app directory can be renamed or moved anywhere under **apps** any way you wish, all installations are self-contained.
-Optionally, preferred bit count can be set with the third parameter (useful if you need to force installation of a 32-bit version in a 64-bit system).
+Optionally, preferred bit count can be set with the third parameter (useful, if you need to force installation of a 32-bit version in a 64-bit system).

 ### `pint list`
 Shows a full list of installed apps with some metadata.